Battle of Lewes: Battle

 The baronial forces commenced the battle with a surprise dawn attack on foragers sent out from the royalist forces.
 The King then made his move.
 Edward led a cavalry charge against Segrave's Londoners, placed on the left of the baronial line, that caused them to break and flee to the village of Offham.
-Edward pursued them for some 4 mi, leaving the King unsupported.
-Henry was forced to launch an attack with his centre and right divisions straight up Offham Hill into the baronial line, which awaited them at the defensive.
+Edward recklessly pursued them for some 4 mi, thus separating his cavalry from the battle and leaving the King unsupported.
+Henry chose to launch an attack with his centre and right divisions straight up Offham Hill into the baronial line, which awaited them at the defensive position at the top of the hill.
 Cornwall's division faltered almost immediately, but Henry's men fought on until compelled to retreat by the arrival of de Montfort's men who had been held back as the baronial reserve.

-The King's men were forced down the hill and into Lewes where they engaged in a fighting retreat to the castle and priory.
+The King's men were forced back down the hill and into Lewes where they engaged in a fighting retreat to the castle and priory.
 Edward returned with his weary cavalrymen and launched a counterattack.
-However, upon locating his father, Edward was persuaded that, with the town ablaze and many of the King's supporters having fled, it was time to accept de Montfort's renewed offer of negotiations.
+However, upon locating his father, Edward was persuaded that, with the town now ablaze and many of the King's supporters having fled, it was time to accept de Montfort's renewed offer of negotiations.
 The Earl of Cornwall was captured by the barons when he was unable to reach the safety of the priory and, being discovered in a windmill, was taunted with cries of "Come down, come down, thou wicked miller."

 Aftermath

-The King was forced to sign the so-called Mise of Lewes.
+The King was forced by the barons to sign the so-called Mise of Lewes.
 Though the document has not survived, it is clear that Henry was forced to accept the Provisions of Oxford, while Prince Edward remained a hostage of the barons.
-This put de Montfort in a position of ultimate power, which would last until Prince Edward's escape, and de Montfort's subsequent defeat and death at the Battle of Evesham in August 1265.
-Following the battle, debts to Jews were cancelled, and the records destroyed; this had been a key war aim.
+This effectively put de Montfort in a position of ultimate power, which would last until Prince Edward's escape, and de Montfort's subsequent defeat and death at the Battle of Evesham in August 1265.
+Following the battle, debts to Jews were cancelled, and the debt records destroyed; this had been a key war aim of the barons.

-In 1994, an archaeological survey of the cemetery of St Nicholas Hospital, in Lewes revealed the remains of bodies that were thought to be combatants from the Battle of Lewes.
+In 1994, an archaeological survey of the cemetery of St Nicholas Hospital in Lewes revealed the remains of bodies that were thought to be combatants from the Battle of Lewes.
 In 2014, it was stated that some of the skeletons might be much older, with a skeleton known as "skeleton 180" being contemporary with the Norman invasion.